All Episodes

 Today did change.

-You're not gonna unwind it.
+You're not going to unwind it.

 So I think we have to be realist.

-which changes Russia's already said, hey, if this thing goes down like this, NATO's open open season, that is going to be a major, major thing that will change this country's life and your life.
+In the geopolitical world today, where President Trump has to deal with the bloodlines this week, and is America going to get engaged as a supplier of offensive, become an offensive combatant on the supply side, which changes Russia's already said, hey, if this thing goes down like this, NATO's open season, that is going to be a major, major thing that will change this country's life and your life.

 We have said this now for years and years and years.

-If you've listened to the show that we warned we have to decouple, and yeah, decouple may have a couple of speed bumps in it, but if you don't have decoupled, they're gonna put a gun to your head one day when they think they've got you.
+And yeah, decouple may have a couple of speed bumps in it, but if you don't have decoupled, they're going to put a gun to your head one day when they think they've got you.

 But I might add, don't take it from Steve Bannon.